nightingale0131/lamp/README.md

 * open-cv

 TODO:
-- remove unnecessary .py files
-- update dependencies in CMakeLists
+- integrate config files for running on real Jackal with Velodyne Puck